Vintage Floral Finds

 Care

 Use a gentle polishing cloth to clean as needed.
-Avoid jewelry cleaner as this may damage the necklace.
-Enamel is durable, but it is glass.
-Store separately from other jewelry and do not hit against hard surfaces.
+Avoid jewelry cleaner and perfume as these may damage the necklace.